 Accommodation options available to clients include camping, lochside lodges, self catering, pubs with rooms, B&B’s and luxury small hotels.

-In 2017, we will again be running Scottish Highlands Explorer tours but in partnership with a well established business based in the Scottish Highlands.
+In 2018 and going forward, we will again be running Scottish Highlands Explorer tours but in partnership with a well established business based in the Scottish Highlands.
 As before these tours start south of Jedburgh on the border with England, with the ferry from Amsterdam docking at nearby Newcastle and driving a mixture of greenlanes, some off-road sites, remote highland roads (both private and public) north towards Aviemore, visiting some of Scotland’s biggest private estates, then returning down the west coast to spend three nights in the Galloway and Southern Ayrshire Biosphere, finishing, seven days after starting, at the Mull of Galloway.
 For 2018 we will no longer book these tours direct to individuals but will only offer tours on a bespoke basis to groups acting as consultants and guides on a commercial basis.
 However if you are an individual please let us know what you are interested in and we'll pass on your details to our partners who will be dealing with bookings and enquiries from small groups and individuals.

 For our Scottish Highlands Explorer tours, we cover much more of Scotland, so move on each day and stop in different locations each evening.
 As a consequence, we arrange for all our participants to stay in the same place each evening, usually a good small hotel in a scenic place with good food.
 Mornings are usually spent travelling on small country roads exploring remote glens and historic places, with afternoons spent off the tarmac on estates where the going is much slower due to the rough tracks and stops to take in the views, watch some wildlife or stop beside some wild loch for a coffee.